sky-uk/css/README.md

 ### Installation

-Our CSS linter runs on [Stylelint](https://github.com/stylelint/stylelint), you can install the conguration by running:
+Our CSS linter runs on [Stylelint](https://github.com/stylelint/stylelint), you can install the configuration by running:

 ```
 $ npm install sky-css-lint --save